And I am yet to meet them all.

 He was well-scented with tobacco smoke and wine.
 And he’d rubbed whiskers with an old man not long since.

 Then a cat who stood on the wall looking at the moon sayt, “We must have a goodly tale, whereby we might learn something.
-Pray tell us, Sir, of the tricksie Fox and the patient Cat, so we may mind that they who wait shall have their reward.”
+Pray tell us, Sir, of the tricksie Fox and the patient Cat, so we may be minded that they who wait shall have their reward.”

 “And what be you waiting for?” called an old queen cat.
 “The moon to give you back your wits?”